 All online gaming communities share several things in common.
-Most notably, they’re virtual hangouts where people go to share interests and get more enjoyment out of the games they love.
+Most notably, they’re virtual hangouts for gamers hosted in an online community forum where people go to share interests and get more enjoyment out of the games they love.

 Here are five types of personalities you’ll find in any gaming community.